The-Mitochondrial-Trio/The-Mitochondrial-Trio.github.io/README.md

 Yen Han : Does the readme and chooses pokemon. <br>
 <h3> <br>/ Overview / <br> </h3>
 <img src="found not found.jpeg">
+We had a hard time making the ssh key and commiting the changes.
+Thus, due to time constraints, we have provided you this image.